sohailshaikh23/Todo-web-app/README.md

 # Node-todo-cicd

-Run these commands in the EC2 Instance:
+Run these commands in the EC2 :

 1 `sudo apt install nodejs -y`